Kotka: History

-On April 16, 1878, the Senate of the Grand Duchy of Finland issued a declaration establishing a city on the southern part islands from the old Kymi parish, so in 1879 the islands of Kotkansaari and Hovinsaari were separated from Kymi and the city of Kotka was established.
+On 16 April 1878, the Senate of the Grand Duchy of Finland issued a declaration establishing a city on the southern part islands from the old Kymi parish, so in 1879 the islands of Kotkansaari and Hovinsaari were separated from Kymi and the city of Kotka was established.

 The Second All-Russian Conference of the Russian Social Democratic Labour Party was held in Kotka, on 21–23 July (3–5 August) 1907.

 Historically, Swedish was the official language in the city until 1902.
 From 1902 until 1906, the city was officially bilingual.
 Kotka has a Swedish speaking minority (see: Swedish-speaking population of Finland), which in the 1890s accounted for 16% of the city population and 3% in the 1950s.
 Today around 1% of the city's population are Swedish speakers.
 There is one school in Kotka where Swedish is the language of instruction, Kotka Svenska Samskola, which was founded in 1885.

 Kotka region was one of the first heavily industrialized regions of Finland.
-Paper and pulp mills of Kotkamills and Stora Enso still remain important employers.
+Paper and pulp mills remain important employers.
 In the last decades several factories have undergone restructuring which has led to an increasing unemployment.
 Since the 1980s the population of Kotka has been slowly decreasing, mostly due to domestic migration to Helsinki region.